NixOS/cabal2nix/doc/01-use-function-application-to-escape-override-hell.md

 produce and then uses that information to the produce the attribute set it's already received as an argument.
 It's a mind-boggling way to define a recursive attribute set `rec { ... }` without actually using the `rec` keyword.
-Every computable function of this kind has a fixed point: a value `x` that satifies `f x = x`.
+Every computable function of this kind has a fixed point: a value `x` that satisfies `f x = x`.
 That `x` is the result we actually want --- it's an ordinary attribute set with all the `self`-references resolved and replaced by actual values.
 The details of fixed points aren't important, though.
 What's important